Shrabana97/Diagnosis-of-COVID-19-and-Pneumonia-using-depthwise-separable-convolutional-neural-network/README.md

-# Identification of Coronavirus & Pneumonia from Chest X-ray Scans using Deep Multilayered CNN
+# Diagnosis of COVID-19 and Pneumonia using depthwise separable convolutional neural network
 The proposed model is trained on NVIDIA RTX 2060 GPU paired with a quad-core processor \& 16gb of DDR4 memory clocked at 3000mHz.
 \
 \